Early Childhood Education Study Tour

 Costs: The price for individual participant is 1450e+ possible VAT 24% / person

-20 or more participants in a group the price is 950e+ possible VAT 24% / person
+20 or more participants in a group the price is 995e+ possible VAT 24% / person

 The program includes lectures and workshops, study material, visits and transportation to visit places, expert hosts, coffee, lunches, Green Trail Nature experience or Dinner at Näsinneula Observation Tower, Book Finnish Education in Practice: What, Why and How, Premium version of LessonApp for free for a year, farewell lunch and certificate of participation.

-We are happy to collaborate with Lapland Hotels in Tampere which offers you a chance to experience Lapland in the heart of a city.
-The centrally located hotel is close to our training premises and 141 rooms have been decorated with skill and style to suit the taste of even the most quality conscious guests.
+We are happy to collaborate with Lapland Hotels which offers you a chance to experience Lapland in the heart of a city.
+The centrally located hotels are close to our training premises.
 The design of the rooms was influenced by nature and the stories of Lapland.
 The restaurant serves unique tastes of Nordic nature and Lapland in visually pleasing dishes.

-Prices include buffet breakfast, taxes and wireless internet connection.
+Prices include buffet breakfast with local delicacies, taxes, sauna and wireless internet connection.

 Book your Study Tour place and register here.